Step 4: Apply for Your F-1 Student Visa

 Your SEVIS I-901 Fee

-The U.S. Department of Homeland Security (DHS) requires that you pay the SEVIS I-901 Fee of $200 before you submit your F-1 Student Visa Application.
+The U.S. Department of Homeland Security (DHS) requires that you pay the SEVIS I-901 Fee before you submit your F-1 Student Visa Application.
 You should pay this Fee at least three days before your Visa Interview Appointment (See Below: Your Visa Interview Appointment) and keep a copy of your Proof of Payment Receipt with your I-20 when you travel.

 For more information, and to pay the Fee, please visit the DHS Study in the States Paying Your I-901 SEVIS Fee web page.